certainlyakey/hammerspoon-config/README.md

 These are my assorted [Hammerspoon](https://www.hammerspoon.org) scripts, sometimes taken from someone else and sometimes written on my own.
 Feel free to copy and improve them.
 Huge thanks to people who are the original authors (usually indicated in a script file).

+The scripts were tested with Sonoma/Sequoia (although an occasional script remains to be updated in order to work on Sequoia).

 ## Opening apps, focusing and moving windows

 ### Open specific pane in the Settings app